BitTorrent: Anonymity

 BitTorrent does not, on its own, offer its users anonymity.
 One can usually see the IP addresses of all peers in a swarm in one's own client or firewall program.
 This may expose users with insecure systems to attacks.
 In some countries, copyright organizations scrape lists of peers, and send takedown notices to the internet service provider of users participating in the swarms of files that are under copyright.
 In some jurisdictions, copyright holders may launch lawsuits against uploaders or downloaders for infringement, and police may arrest suspects in such cases.

 Various means have been used to promote anonymity.
 For example, the BitTorrent client Tribler makes available a Tor-like onion network, optionally routing transfers through other peers to obscure which client has requested the data.
 The exit node would be visible to peers in a swarm, but the Tribler organization provides exit nodes.
 One advantage of Tribler is that clearnet torrents can be downloaded with only a small decrease in download speed from one "hop" of routing.

 i2p provides a similar anonymity layer although in that case, one can only download torrents that have been uploaded to the i2p network.
 The bittorrent client Vuze allows users who are not concerned about anonymity to take clearnet torrents, and make them available on the i2p network.

 Most BitTorrent clients are not designed to provide anonymity when used over Tor, and there is some debate as to whether torrenting over Tor acts as a drag on the network.

 Private torrent trackers are usually invitation only, and require members to participate in uploading, but have the downside of a single centralized point of failure.
+In some instances, a purchase of a seedbox will provide the owner with a private torrent tracker invite.
 Oink's Pink Palace and What.cd are examples of private trackers which have been shut down.

 Seedbox services download the torrent files first to the company's servers, allowing the user to direct download the file from there.
 One's IP address would be visible to the Seedbox provider, but not to third parties.

-Virtual private networks encrypt transfers, and substitute a different IP address for the user's, so that anyone monitoring a torrent swarm will only see that address.
+Virtual private networks encrypt transfers, and substitute a different IP address for the users, so that anyone monitoring a torrent swarm will only see that address.